harrytraynor/Power-Automate/README.md

 ## List of Flows
 ### Emails
-  - Mass Email CSV - Takes a CSV text file and emails all the addresses.
+  - Mass Email CSV - Takes a CSV text file and emails all the addresses (5000+ emails in 35 minutes).

 ### Teams
   - CreateTeam - Automatically creates a team based on input from a form.